 As we age, our vision changes.
 Typically beginning in middle-age, the lens of the eye begins to lose some elasticity causing presbyopia, a form of farsightedness.
 Presbyopia can be treated with corrective lenses, including multifocal lenses.
 Multifocal lenses have various degrees of lens power, which helps the patient experience clear vision in any direction – up, down, and to the sides.

-If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact Advanced Eyecare Myopia Control Center to schedule a consultation.
+If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact Advanced Eyecare Optometric Center to schedule a consultation.

 Vision Correction Is Good For Athletes, Travelers & Business Leaders